Arsenio Valpoort: Later career

 Valpoort signed a two-year contract with RKC Waalwijk in July 2014 after a successful trial.
 In February 2016, he signed a multi-year contract with Beitar Jerusalem.
 Valpoort scored his first ever goal for Beitar Jerusalem in an Israeli Premier League match against Maccabi Haifa.

 In January 2017, Valpoort signed a one-and-a-half-year deal with Almere City.
 In June 2018, he moved to South Korean K League 2 club Busan IPark together with fellow Dutch player Sherjill Mac-Donald.
 After the club failed to win promotion to the top-tier K-League, Valpoort left and signed a two-and-a-half-year contract with Roeselare in the Belgian First Division B on 28 January 2019.

 On 1 September 2019, Valpoort signed a one-year contract with Excelsior, reuniting him with his former coach, Ricardo Moniz.
 He made five league appearances at the club.
 After becoming a free agent, he moved to FC Dordrecht.
 On 7 January 2021, Valpoort moved to Ermis Aradippou in the Cypriot First Division.
 On 14 August 2021, he signed with Albanian champions Teuta Durrës.
 His spell at the club lasted only two weeks, as the technical staff were not satisfied with his performances.
 After his contract was terminated by mutual agreement, he joined league rivals Egnatia.
 In 2022, Valpoort moved to Indonesian club Persebaya Surabaya where he also disappointed with only one goal in 11 appearances.
 He left the club again in April 2022.
+In September 2022, Valpoort joined newly promoted Bulgarian first division club Hebar Pazardzhik.